 Once the rain has subsided, you can take care of the plants in your garden.
 If the plants are infected with a fungal disease, you will need to trim the diseased parts of the plant.
 Or, in the worst case, dispose of the plant.

-You can cut off the lower leaves of the plants that tend to come in contact with the soil.
+You can cut off the lower leaves of the plants that come in contact with the soil.
 This will reduce the chances of fungal diseases infecting the plant.

 You can also choose to grow native plants or varieties that are resistant to some of the fungal and bacterial diseases that might be common after heavy rain.

 4. Add mulch on top of the soil

 Mulch can be a good and bad thing after too much rain.
 So you need to be careful using it.